 A center part choppy shag is the cut for the win.
 Long shaggy haircuts are great for round and square-shaped faces.
-Razor cut for the ultimate shag with choppy cuts.
+Opt for a razor cut for the ultimate rocker shag look with a choppy texture.
 Round brush back or throw in some barrel waves to compliment the layers.

 Textured Shag for Long Wavy Hair

 This long textured shag hairstyle is effortless, beach hair.

 The best thing about this shaggy long cut with layers is that it is meant to embrace one’s natural wave/curl.
 It’s not for those who enjoy a more polished look.